SOC 2 Compliance Checklist: 8 Essential Steps for B2B SaaS in 2026

 Step 2: Auditor Selection Process and Vendor Management

 Your auditor choice significantly impacts audit success.
-A-lign's 2025 compliance report said 70% companies consider the audit quality report important.
+External audits play a crucial role in validating compliance with Service Organization Control standards such as SOC 2, helping SaaS providers demonstrate their security commitments and build trust with clients.
+A-lign’s 2025 compliance report said 70% companies consider the audit quality report important.

 Capacity and Timeline Alignment